mcgooz/SousChef/README.md

 This ensures that only the necessary files are saved, comitted and pushed with Git.

 ##### README.md
-A detailed write-up of the project :p
+A detailed write-up of the project

 ##### requirements.txt
 Lists all the Python packages that should be installed for the web app to run.

 ### How to Run
 Please note that the API used in this project requires an API key that is linked to a Spoonacular account.
 There is a free option that can be found here: https://spoonacular.com/food-api

 Your environment should have the necessary libraries installed, as listed in requirements.txt.

 Before running the server, you'll need to set up the database: